geniusinaction/group-vision/group-vision.md

 Our research group follows a simple model for interactions among the group members and with others.
 We expect all group members to,

-1. Act kindly and professionally, and
+1. Act kindly and professionally; and,
-2. do good work.
+2. Do good work.

 This document explains what these two points mean.